 Formally: use an induction first on the length of $s \to_1^ t$, and then use an induction on the length of $s \to_2^ u$.
 Bibliography - [Bar84] Hendrik Pieter Barendregt.
 The Lambda Calculus, its Syntax and Semantics.
 North-Holland, 2nd edition, 1984. - [GLT90] Jean-Yves Girard, Yves Lafont, and Paul Taylor.
 Proofs and Types.
 Cambridge Tracts in Theoretical Computer Science.
 Cambridge University Press, 1990. - [Han04] Chris Hankin.
 An Introduction to Lambda Calculi for Computer Scientists.
-King's College Publications, 2004. - [HS86] J. Roger Hindley and Jonathan P. Seldin.
-Introduction to Combinators and λ -Calculus.
-Cambridge University Press, 1986. - [Loa98] Ralph Loader.
+King's College Publications, 2004. - [HS08] J. Roger Hindley and Jonathan P. Seldin.
+Lambda-Calculus and Combinators.
+An Introduction.
+Cambridge University Press, 2008. - [Loa98] Ralph Loader.
 Notes on simply typed lambda calculus.
 Technical Report ECS-LFCS-98-381, Department of Computer Science, University of Edinburgh, 1998.